eduardferre/eGym-server/README.md

 | PUT       | routines/ | -                  | 201_CREATED / 204_NO_CONTENT / 400_BAD_REQUEST / 404_NOT_FOUND / 409_CONFLICT / HTTP_500_INTERNAL_SERVER_ERROR | Update routine |
 | DELETE | routines/ | {id}                  | 200_OK / 400_BAD_REQUEST / 404_NOT_FOUND / 409_CONFLICT / HTTP_500_INTERNAL_SERVER_ERROR | Delete routine by id |
 | DELETE | routines/creatorRoutines/ | {creator}  | 200_OK / 400_BAD_REQUEST / 404_NOT_FOUND / 409_CONFLICT / HTTP_500_INTERNAL_SERVER_ERROR | Delete user's routines |

+## **API UNIT TESTS**
+The endpoints should be verified, so, the way that this verification is done is by using unit tests, developed with `pytest` library and its pluggings.
+The aim of using unit tests is to check that all the cases are supported by the server, meaning that in front any error or exception, the server is protected and the user experience won't be affected.
+To be sure about the coverage of the unit tests, the `pytest-cov` library has been used.
+It provides a widely report where the overall coverage can be checked.
+Furthermore, this add on shows visually which classes are not covered pointing the lines that should be revised by testing.